-It’s time to start the back porch projects!
-The first one on my list was to make the back porch cover look a little less hideous.
-See how I totally transformed the metal awning over our back porch with a few cans of spray paint!
+When I started working on our back patio, the first project on my list was to make the back porch cover look a little less hideous.
+It’s just a plain ol’ metal patio cover and it was looking a little worse for the wear after 20+ years of being attached to our house.
+Today, I’m sharing how I totally transformed the metal awning over our back patio with nothing but a few cans of spray paint!

-I’m beyond excited to share this post with you today.
+Can you believe it?!
 This is a project that has been percolating in my mind for a really long time now, and I wasn’t really sure if I could ever actually pull it off.
 I was very nervous to try it because despite tons of research, I couldn’t find a single other person on the internet who has done this and talked about it.

 You know I love a good challenge, though, so I guess I’ll be the guinea pig!

 Our Backyard Makeover

 First of all, let me catch you up.
 This summer, we’re tackling our backyard (after you voted for it to be the space we worked on), and while the main focus of the makeover was always supposed to be our back porch, we had to build a DIY patio in the yard before that could happen.
 It’s finished and styled – including a cute little grilling area – and now we’re finally (FINALLY!) ready to start creating a cozy, welcoming lounge space off of our house and I am so excited to jump in.

 One of the most-suggested projects for this area was to do something about the wimpy little posts that hold up the metal roof on our porch.
 It’s really a pretty ugly covering, and if I had limitless money and time we’d certainly be ripping it out and doing something that feels a little more like part of the house.
 But, of course, that’s not in the budget so we’ve got to make do with what we have.

 We debated wrapping the posts in wood.
 The problem was that the rest of the awning would still be this cheap, ugly metal.
 We felt like it would just look like we were trying (and failing) to disguise the metal awning.